Skip to content

 class DateDifference(lhs, rhs) πŸ”—

-Represents the difference between two date series (i.e. it is what you get when you subtract one date series from another)
+Represents the difference between two dates or date series (i.e. it is what you get when you perform subtractions on DatePatientSeries or DateEventSeries).

 days πŸ”—